pfdubois/BridgeBidding/source/Glossary.rst

       If partner bids the target suit as requested it is called *accepting* the transfer.
-If he bids it but one level higher than necessary it is called a *super-accept*; and if he bids something else it is called *breaking* the transfer.
+If he bids it but one level higher than necessary it is called a :term:`super-accept`; and if he bids something else it is called *breaking* the transfer.

       Compare to :term:`relay`.